corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 Angel service regularly polls the Zone service for jobs.
 The Zone service maintains its database and decides if a configuration update or lifecycle event is needed for the Angel's underlying service and sends a response accordingly.
-If a Flag Day is  triggered then Zone service sends the required step (initiate, start or cancel Flag Day) to the Angel service that manages the Network Map.
-Angel always reports back the status of the current action to Zone service.
+If a Flag Day is triggered, the Zone service sends the required step (initiate, start or cancel Flag Day) to the Angel service that manages the Network Map.
+Angel always reports back the status of the current action to the Zone service.